okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-basic-sign-in/main/index.md

 <ApiLifecycle access="ie" />

-Enable a password-only sign-in flow in your web app using the embedded SDK.
+Enable a password-only sign-in flow in your web app using the Okta Identity Engine embedded SDK.

 > **Note**: Passwords are a security vulnerability because they can be easily stolen and are prone to phishing attacks.
 Consider replacing password-only sign-in experiences with either [password-optional](https://developer.okta.com/docs/guides/pwd-optional-overview) or multifactor authentication.
 <StackSnippet snippet="pwdoptionalusecase" />